Skip to content

 The majority of waste is created when we don’t reuse materials that we’ve taken the energy and resources to manufacture.

 This is why single-use plastic is so bad.
 Plastic is an extremely durable material and once created it can potentially have a long, useful life.
-Used once and disposed of, however, that plastic will most likely end up in landfill or in inefficient recycling processes.
+Used once and disposed of, however, that plastic will most likely end up in landfill, the ocean, or in an inefficient recycling process.

 MUD Jeans, a circular denim company based in the Netherlands, created a “Lease a Jeans” model to state that they, the company, is responsible for the product when the consumer is done with them.